-Deborah Nickerson loves watching her son Justin, sixteen, whirl through the air with no cares or worries on the swings at the ARCpark in Richmond.
+Deborah Nickerson loves watching her son Justin, sixteen, whirl through the air with no cares or worries on the swings at PARK365 in Richmond.
 “He could swing for hours on end.
 He loves the park,” she says, adding that her daughter, 22-year-old Ashley, “loves the wheelchair swing.”

 Both Justin and Ashley, who are adopted, have several significant disabilities.
 Happy and very social, Ashley is deaf and blind.
 She also has a seizure disorder and an intellectual disability.
 Justin has various disabilities that include autism.
 “He had spent three years in an institution before I adopted him,” says Nickerson, who has a total of six children, four with significant disabilities.

 PARK365 is a wonderful escape for her family.
 “Many weekends, we get all the kids together and go to the park,” Nickerson says.
 “Justin likes to feel the sensory wall there, and so does Ashley.
 The park is a nice place to have.”

 The park is intended for all kids and families, not just children with disabilities.
 And that’s an aspect Nickerson appreciates.
 It gives her children a social outlet “they would never have otherwise,” she says.

 The park is the brainchild of SOAR365 a nonprofit organization that provides services and programs to people with intellectual and other developmental disabilities, helping them live happy, successful, and meaningful lives.